Cinema of Our Time

 The titular “club” in Pablo Larraín’s incendiary follow up to No is a group of disgraced priests who’ve been banished to a purgatorial halfway home on the Chilean coast.
 When the church investigates a tragic incident involving these men, the findings lay to waste any notions of a good/evil binary.
 Likewise, Larraín proves that comedy and condemnation needn’t be mutually exclusive.
 “The film’s compassion is strongly felt, its mordant humour glinting like a blade.”—Guardian

 The first film from acclaimed theatre director Simon Stone brings together some of Australia’s finest actors in a contemporary reworking of Ibsen’s The Wild Duck.
-The mill is closing, but for its owner, Henry (Geoffrey Rush), this also a time of hope: his estranged son Christian (Paul Schneider) has returned to serve as his best man.
+The mill is closing, but for its owner, Henry (Geoffrey Rush), this is also a time of hope: his estranged son Christian (Paul Schneider) has returned to serve as his best man.
 Those hopes turn to ashes when Christian reconnects with his old friend Oliver (Ewen Leslie) and stumbles across long-buried family secrets…

 When grainy surveillance video appears to capture a heinous crime committed by their teenage kids, two couples hold a summit at an upscale restaurant and debate what to do next.
 Based on Herman Koch’s international bestseller—hailed as “chilling, nasty, smart, shocking and unputdownable” by Gone Girl’s Gillian Flynn—Ivano De Matteo’s exquisitely crafted, ravishingly cinematic psychological thriller makes exceptional use of an exemplary cast and upends our expectations at every turn.